MohitGuptaC/emotion-detection/README.md

 - **Gallery Integration**: Select existing images from the device gallery
 - **Face Detection**: Automatically detects faces in images using ML Kit
 - **Emotion Recognition**: Classifies emotions into 8 categories using a TensorFlow Lite model
+- **GPU Acceleration**: Utilizes GPU acceleration when available for faster inference
 - **Modern UI**: Built with Jetpack Compose for a responsive and intuitive interface

 ## Supported Emotions